jdhernandezS1/CI_PP1_HB/README.md

 - CSS
 "Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 [1] CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[2](https://en.wikipedia.org/wiki/CSS)"

+## Objetives
+- Help the people to be healthy
+- introduce to a new diet or a new life style
+- show the options available
+- show statics and studies to support our ideas
+- make feel good the readers during the visit

 ## __Built With__

 The softwares language and recomended IDE used to build the project.